dhruvgupta2109/chess_engine_nn/README.md

 # `chess_engine_nn` Package Specification

 This directory contains the new engine project.
-Packaging, strict configuration, feature-schema v1, a material evaluator, the `doctor` command, and foundation tests are implemented.
-Model, search, data, training, and UCI modules below remain planned.
+Package foundations and the Phase 2 data pipeline are implemented: PGN sampling, versioned records/manifests, deterministic splits, Stockfish labeling, resumable JSONL shards, and `generate-data`.
+Model, search, training, and UCI modules remain planned.
 See the [project README](../README.md) and [architecture](../.md/architechture.md).

 ## Responsibility